telent/nixwrt/README.md

 ## The Nix Package Collection

-As of June 2018 it requires a lightly forked nixpkgs, but I am working to feed changes back upstream.
+As of May 2020 it has been tested with nixpkgs master git rev bc675971dae581ec653fa6.
+If you're using a later or earlier version, your mileage may vary.

 ## a Nixpkgs overlay